 Another dresser for storage which is actually still filled with some of my clothes.
 In time I’m hoping to fill it with all of my handmade items.
 I would love to start selling again in the next few months and hopefully I will have enough items to go to a few craft fairs this year.

-And here is my newest little baby…and obviously not a thrifting or cheap find, but a NEEDED one.
 I’ve used it a couple of times, but I need to spend A LOT more time learning all of the stitches and how to master threading it.
 But I know in a few months this is going to be my best friend!
 Goodbye to zig-zag stitching all of our clothes.

 So all I need now is a good light for sewing.
 The only problem with this room is that there is not a single window in it.
 So it is really dark and as you can tell from the photos, really hard to photograph.
 Any ideas on a good light?
 I see them all the time at JoAnn’s but wonder if they are worth the money or if I should buy a cheap lamp at Walmart.